Subbrat/ldmon/docs/4databaseidea.md

 1. Standard Operating Procedures (SOPs) for Equipment - any specific proced<br>
 1. Equipment Troubleshooting Guides - troubleshooting guide group<br>
 1. any other emergebcy guide - any any any for group<br>

-# classification
-1. one time for a group
-   - basic data
-   - specifications
-   - additional data
-2. one time for individual instrument
-   - non changing
-3. changing variables for Individual instrument
-   - vicinity related
-   - expeiment related

-## one time for group: